PatternsTechGit/PT_Angular-Materials-Side/README.md

-Create a link in toolbar.component.html and add a `click` event to it as below :
+Create a new link in `toolbar.component.html` and add a `click` event.
+The link will be added under  `<nav class="navbar navbar-expand-lg navbar-dark bg-dark">` tag as below

 ```html
    <a class="sidenav-button"><i class="fas fa-bars" aria-hidden="true" (click)="inputSideNav.toggle()" > </i></a>

 ```

 Here `inputSideNav.toggle()` is used to switch from one effect to other and vise versa.